dwittaker/nd00333-capstone/README.md

 ## Standout Suggestions
 [Top](#table-of-contents)

-App Insights was enabled for the deployed web service.
-This allows the administrator to monitor the web service's performance, its availability and any other information that is desired surrounding the use of the service.
+While we can easily pull the basic logs directly in python, App Insights was enabled for the deployed web service.
+This tool provides us with a simple graphical interface that we use to monitor the web service's performance, request failures, its availability and any other information that is desired surrounding the use of the service.

-In this instance, the entry script was modified to log relevant information upon each request, such as the inputs to the model and its outputs.
-Doing so provides the administrator with visibility on the model's behavior.

-While it was only monitored by pulling the logs directly in python, Azure's AppInsights interface allows us to review the performance, failures, availability and other issues from a graphical user interface.
-That interface also allows us to [directly monitor](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-enable-app-insights#view-logs-in-the-studio) any elements logged in the entry script via the tool's traces table under the logs option.

 Overview page of the App Insights User Interface